Meet the WBT Religious School Team

 Associate Director, Glazer and Resnick Campuses

-Ashley was born and raised in Los Angeles, and was ordained from the Hebrew Union College-Jewish Institute of Religion in 2016.
+Born and raised in Los Angeles, Rabbi Ashley was ordained from the Hebrew Union College-Jewish Institute of Religion in 2016.
 In addition to pursuing her rabbinic ordination, she also completed her Masters in Jewish Education and received a Masters Concentration in Israel Education through the iCenter for Israel Education.
-Since ordination, she served as the rabbi for the Santa Ynez Valley Jewish Community as well as for students at USC Hillel.
-Married to Eric Chafetz, a Jewish educator, they have two beautiful young daughters, Zoe and Mia.
+After ordination, she served as the rabbi for the Santa Ynez Valley Jewish Community as well as for students at USC Hillel.
+Married to Eric Chafetz, they have two beautiful young daughters, Zoe and Mia.

 Rabbi Ashley is passionate about creating opportunities for people to engage with the beauty and the richness of our tradition in a way that is welcoming, comforting, authentic and challenging.
 She believes strongly in the importance of fostering a genuine and meaningful love of Judaism in our children, which will, in turn, lead to a life-long relationship with the Jewish community.